top of page

 2. Faster Timeline

-Most consultations are completed within 5-10 business days from case submission.
+Most consultations are completed within 5-10 business days from complete medical record submission.
 When time matters and in cancer, it always does this difference is significant.

 3. Transparent, All-Inclusive Pricing